Slideshow image

 1 Comment

-Judy Ingraham almost 5 years ago
+Judy Ingraham over 5 years ago

 Yes, I'm in full agreement with Fr.
 David's statement on a rural parish.
 I've been involved with the parish some 45 years and yes, we are a loving "parish" family (not just individual churches) who have shared so much including our weekly luncheon after Sunday service (since 1973) as well other outreach, covering a territory from Millville to Magaguadavic and both sides of the St. John from Mactaquac to Nackawic.
 If someone is missing from Sunday service, they are truly missed.
 Fr.
 David and Marlene are a true blessing to our parish and so dedicated throughout the whole year, building on the lasting legacy of Fr.
 Elmer Smith and Fr.
 Bob Barry.
 We're truly blessed as a Parish Family!